 I’ll try that myself

 - Keep up activities and outings: Consistency and repetition help toddlers improve their skills, and social skills are no different, so try and make regular plans where Baby will have the chance to play with other kids.
-From free story time at the library to weekend playground dates with friends, these outings – especially when they happen on a regular schedule – will give her the chance to practice those social skills – and practice makes perfect.
+From free story time at the library to weekend playground dates with friends, these outings – especially when they happen on a regular schedule – will give them the chance to practice those social skills – and practice makes perfect.

 Baby’s parallel play phase will probably last a while longer, but playing near each other is a great way for toddlers to work up to playing with each other – and in the meantime, they’re learning just by watching each other play nearby.